dipendradubey/Instrument/README.md

 # Instrument
-# We are going to check how Instrument can help us to find the memory leaks and how to fix that
+# We are going to check the code responsible for retaining cycles